 The whole European energy grid is in a bad state.
-The push to green energy will worsen the problem soon.
-Germany had two Brownouts (near Blackouts) in the last two years that could only be prevented by transfering energy from neighboring countries.
+The push for green energy will worsen the problem soon.
+Germany had two Brownouts (near Blackouts) in the last two years that could be prevented by transferring energy from neighboring countries.

-And Blackouts are only one possible threat to civilization.
-A solar flare might destroy our grid and computers, as Bret Weinstein describes in his article.
-It’s much more likely our civilization might end from a solar flare than global warming or an asteroid.
+And Blackouts are yet one possible threat to civilization.
+A solar flare might destroy our grid and computers, as Bret Weinstein describes in his article.7 It’s much more likely our civilization might end from a solar flare than global warming or an asteroid.

-Other things might be natural disasters like floods or storms, social uprising, riots, disrupted supply chains due to wars and catastrophes, hacker attacks on infastructure, or the prospect of a future war with China.
+Other things might be natural disasters like floods or storms, social uprising, riots, disrupted supply chains8 due to wars and catastrophes, hacker attacks on infrastructure, or the prospect of a future war with China.